carterclairee/carterclairee/README.md

 # Well hello, I'm Claire! 👋
 I'm a teacher-turned-technical-writer-turned-full-stack-developer.
 My journey has been fueled by curiosity, creativity, and my love of problem solving.
 I'm always building and creating things, whether it be with code or with words.
 I recently finished my full stack development bootcamp at Codeop, where I added to my SQL knowledge and learned Javascript, React, CSS, Node.js, and Vue, along with other tools.
-I'm excited to continue building my own projects and collaborating with others to make full stack apps.
+I like to build my own projects that solve real problems for me, so you'll see plenty of knitting, cooking, and hiking apps from me!
+I'm also so excited to contribute to collaborative projects and work with other coders and designers.

 ## A little about me
 🔎 Find me on [LinkedIn](www.linkedin.com/in/claire-carter-e).